 - Great for trail runners who prefer a less rugged shoe

 - Some customers complain of the shoes being too narrow for their feet

 6. New Balance Summit K.O.M.

-New Balance has a good reputation as running shoes for road or trail.
+New Balance has a good reputation on both road and trail.
 As we’ve seen, it can be harder for runners with wide feet to find a nicely fitting pair of trail running shoes.
 This offering is not only a super trail shoe, but it’s made to suit feet of all sizes.

 We love the stylish design of these shoes, which is really just a bonus on top of their features.
 The rubber sole offers proper grip in both dry and wet weather, so you can be assured of safety when running on rough terrain.